nopnop2002/esp-idf-ssd1306/HowToUseOtherDevice/README.md

 - Legacy driver

 We only need to run this code once.
 There is no need to memorize any data.
-DS3231 and SSD1306 use the same frequency.
+SSD1306 and other device use the same frequency.
+Please note that the maximum i2c clock frequency of SSD1306 is 400KHz.
 ```
         i2c_config_t i2c_config = {
             .mode = I2C_MODE_MASTER,